qvest-digital/green-software/README.md

 * [Web Site Carbon](https://www.websitecarbon.com/) Estimates the carbon emmision for any website.
 * [Green Frame](https://greenframe.io/) "GreenFrame helps developers build low-carbon, energy-efficient web applications and reduce their environmental footprint, using a state-of-the-art platform based on real science."
+* The [Open Source Climate (OS-C)](https://os-climate.org/) collaboration community builds tools and a data commons platform for climate change

 ---
 Collected, reviewed and curated with 💚 by tarent for the 🌍